-The points covered in this post are strictly to do with being a funded graduate student at a university.
+The points covered in this post are strictly to do with being a funded graduate student (“candidate for a degree”) at a US university.
+It is primarily written for graduate students who are US citizens, permanent residents, and residents for tax purposes.

 Further reading: